 Radiation uses high-energy X-rays to kill cancer cells.
-Depending on how far your cancer has spread, your doctor could deliver radiation externally (from outside your body), or he might use a needle, wire, or catheter to insert it near your larynx.
+Depending on how far your cancer has spread, your doctor could deliver radiation externally (from outside your body), or they might use a needle, wire, or catheter to insert it near your larynx.

 Surgery might also be an option for treating laryngeal cancer.
 Again, depending on which part of your voice box is affected and how far the cancer has spread, your surgeon could remove your vocal cords or parts of the larynx.
-In some cases, he might have to remove your entire voice box.
+In some cases, they might have to remove your entire voice box.
 The goal of surgery is to take out the cancer but preserve your ability to talk.

 Laryngeal cancer can often be cured if it’s found early.
 See your doctor right away if you have any symptoms.